Open Source Code Vulnerabilities

-On the other hand, organizations, businesses, and government are increasingly opening up to open source applications for diversity, simplified solutions, and cost efficiency.
+On the other hand, organizations, businesses, and governments are increasingly opening up to open source applications for diversity, simplified solutions, and cost-efficiency.
 While the general understanding does not go beyond server-based applications like MySQL and Apache, there is a huge world of available options.

 Though enterprises think that input from several developers equals better security, known vulnerabilities in the popular application will make them reconsider the perception.